The Weekly Note

 Weekly reflections by entrepreneurs for entrepreneurs.

-Honest thoughts from the trenches on building profitable businesses, one step at a time.
+Honest observations on running and growing a business, one step at a time.

 Week of 4/8/26